freeCodeCamp/freeCodeCamp/guide/english/angular/index.md

 ---
 ## Angular

 AngularJS (versions 1.x) is a JavaScript based open source Framework.
-It is cross platform and used to develop Single Page Web Application's (SPWA).
-AngularJS implements the Model-View-Controller(MVC) pattern to separate the logic , presentation and data components.
+It is cross platform and used to develop Single Page Web Applications (SPWA).
+AngularJS implements the Model-View-Controller(MVC) pattern to separate the logic, presentation and data components.
 It also uses dependency injection to make use of server-side services in client side applications.

 Angular(versions 2.x and up) is a Typescript based open source framework to develop front-end Web application.
 Angular has following features like generics, static-typing and also some ES6 features.